omkar-shinde7031/TIC-TAC-TEO-game--min-project/README.md

-TIC-TAC-TEO
+🕹️ TIC-TAC-TEO <br>
 This is a simple tic-tac-teo game built using HTML, CSS, and JavaScript.
 The user can play against the computer with live score updates.

+1 . .
 Interactive game with real-time results<br>
+2 . .
 Score tracking for user and computer<br>
+3 . .
 Responsive design<br>
+4 . .
 Easy to use and understand<br>